Creating FIDO2 SSH keys using ssh-keygen

 ed25519-sk vs ecdsa-sk

-Newer YubiKeys (firmware >=5.2.3) and some other FIDO2 keys, support Ed25519 keys.
-Ed25519 have some advantages over the common ECDSA keys in several aspects:
+Newer YubiKeys (firmware >=5.2.3) and some other FIDO2 keys support Ed25519 keys.
+Ed25519 has some advantages over the common ECDSA keys in several respects:

-• Ed25519 is based on the Curve25519 vs NIST P-256 used for ecdsa-sk.
-Curve25519 is generally regarded as faster and safer than NIST P-256, see SafeCurves.
-Furthermore, the underlying signature algorithm (Schnorr vs DSA) is slightly faster for Ed25519
+• Ed25519 is based on Curve25519, vs. NIST P-256 used for ecdsa-sk.
+Curve25519 is generally regarded as faster and safer than NIST P-256; see SafeCurves.
+Furthermore, the underlying signature algorithm (Schnorr vs. DSA) is slightly faster for Ed25519.

-If your FIDO2 key doesn’t support ed25519-sk you will get the following error when trying to generate a key:
+If your FIDO2 key doesn’t support ed25519-sk, you will get the following error when trying to generate a key:

 Key enrollment failed: requested feature not supported